sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-08-02-gsoc-25-mostlyk-week09.md

 ## The Week of Debugging, Demos, and Downloads

-This week was a classic GSoC rollercoaster: the codebase is now big enough that tiny bugs become huge blockers, and huge features sometimes just work.
+This week was a classic GSoC roller coaster: the codebase is now big enough that tiny bugs become huge blockers, and huge features sometimes just work.
 I spent hours chasing down a path bug that turned out to be a config detail and later on hard coded the paths for a workaround for now , radio tool buttons, palettes, and the first working Hello World activity are all live!

 _Hello-World isn't pushed yet, will push it with bundle itself_

 ## Debugging

 Early in the project, writing code was fast, just a few graphical interfaces, no integration headaches.
 Now, every little bug can block the whole flow.
 This week, I spent hours just figuring out why I couldn't get the art icons working properly, the button signals not ending like I wanted.
 Turns out, hardcoding the path was the way I have made it work, not elegant, but it works!

-A special shoutout to the [Stack Overflow](https://stackoverflow.com/questions/72303475/gtk4-gestureclick-no-released-signal-emitted) and [GNOME Discourse](https://discourse.gnome.org/t/gtk4-need-button-pressed-and-released-signals/8506) threads that helped me fix signaling in Palettes.
+_A special shoutout to the [Stack Overflow](https://stackoverflow.com/questions/72303475/gtk4-gestureclick-no-released-signal-emitted) and [GNOME Discourse](https://discourse.gnome.org/t/gtk4-need-button-pressed-and-released-signals/8506) threads that helped me fix signaling in Palettes._

 ## Radio Tool Buttons & Palettes: The Big Reveal

 Let’s start with the fun stuff: radio tool buttons and radio palettes.
 After a lot of toolkit upgrades and some annoying GTK integration quirks, I finally got radio tool buttons working with their palettes.
 You can now select between states (eraser, pencil, etc.), and the palette stays in sync with the tool button.

 Also do note: The color scheme is fully customizable via my config, sooo the rainbowish borders you see in the demo is all me, not GTK4 defaults.

 Here’s a quick breakdown of what’s working:
 ( This is shown in the video which I have been delaying since the past few weeks! )

-<iframe width="560" height="315" src="https://www.youtube.com/embed/gbaG9CaJJ-U?si=ukHdaz2HTxdHCd9e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+[youtube: gbaG9CaJJ-U]

 - Radio Tool Buttons: Integrated with radio palettes, stateful selection (eraser, pencil, pen, etc.)